-Pork is my favorite meat because it has so much flavor without having to do much to it.
-Pork shoulder or pork butt, as it is sometimes called, is my favorite cut of pork because of all the marbling or fat, and fat translates into flavor.
-Pork shoulder is definitely a meat that needs to be slow roasted and if you try and cook this cut too fast, it won’t have time to render its fat.
+Pork shoulder or pork butt, as it is sometimes called, is my favorite cut of pork because it’s packed with flavor due to all the marbling or fat, and fat translates into flavor.
+Pork shoulder is definitely a meat that needs to be slow roasted, so the meat has time to render most of its fat and become tender and succulent.

 2 1/2 – 3 pounds pork shoulder